 The following is a guest blog by Beth Huang, 2010 Fellow of People For the American Way Foundation’s Young People For program.

 Last Monday, the Supreme Court ruled in two critical cases with major implications for working women.
 The Supreme Court ruled once again that corporations are people, this time conferring religious rights that trump workers’ rights to access full healthcare.
 In a dissent to the Burwell v.
-Hobby Lobby ruling, Justice Ruth Bader Ginsberg noted “that the cost of an IUD is nearly equivalent to a month's full-time pay for workers earning the minimum wage.”
-Justice Ginsberg’s dissent reveals the real impacts of denying coverage of contraception for low-wage working women — something the slim five-justice, all-male majority fails to comprehend.
+Hobby Lobby ruling, Justice Ruth Bader Ginsburg noted “that the cost of an IUD is nearly equivalent to a month’s full-time pay for workers earning the minimum wage.”
+Justice Ginsburg’s dissent reveals the real impacts of denying coverage of contraception for low-wage working women — something the slim five-justice, all-male majority fails to comprehend.

 To compound the attack on working women, five male Justices severely undermined the ability of care workers – 95 percent of whom are women – to collectively bargain in the case Harris v.
 Quinn.
 This assault on working people stems from the Justices’ view that the care workers in the case are not “real” public employees and thus the union cannot charge the appropriate agency fee to all of them for its bargaining services.
 This ruling serves the interests of anti-worker extremists at the expense of these invaluable workers who care for our families and our children.

 It’s clear: a majority of Justices are trampling over the rights of working women.
 In light of these attacks, it’s time to organize for gender equity and economic justice for working women.